Measurements of Absolute Branching Fractions of $D^0\to K_L^0\phi$, $K_L^0\eta$, $K_L^0\omega$, and $K_L^0\eta^{\prime}$

 The $M_{\rm BC}$ distributions of the accepted ST $\bar D^0$ candidates are shown in Fig.~\ref{fig:datafit_Massbc}.
 To extract the yield of ST $\bar D^0$ mesons for each ST mode, a binned maximum-likelihood fit is performed on the corresponding $M_{\rm BC}$ distribution.
-The signal is modeled by the MC-simulated shape convolved with a double-Gaussian function to take into account the resolution difference between data and the MC simulation.
-The Gaussian means and widths are free parameters in the fit.
+The signal is modeled by the MC-simulated shape convolved with a double-Gaussian function to take into account the resolution difference between data and MC simulation.
+In the fits, the Gaussian means and widths are free parameters whose ranges are $(0.04,0.20)~{\rm MeV}/c^2$ and $(0.73,3.19)~{\rm MeV}/c^2$, respectively.
 The combinatorial background is described by the ARGUS function~\cite{argus}.
 The associated fit results are shown in Fig.~\ref{fig:datafit_Massbc}.
 The candidates with $M_{\rm BC}\in (1.859,1.873)$ GeV/$c^2$ are kept for further analyses.
 Integrating the fitted signal shape in the aforementioned $M_{\rm BC}$ interval gives the yield of the ST $\bar D^0$ mesons for each ST mode.
 Summing over all ST modes, the total yield of ST $\bar D^0$ mesons is obtained to be $N^{\rm tot}_{\rm ST}=2266311\pm1842$.